KAMC HD PM Weather Webcast: January 4th, 2020

-A cold night is in store for all of us across the South Plains tonight.
-A clear sky with light winds will allow us to cool off into the middle to upper 20s for most of the region.
-Areas to the southeast of Lubbock will make it into the middle and lower 30s off the caprock.
+Temperatures will be about 10 degrees warmer tonight under a clear sky.
+Stronger winds will persist out of the southwest, resulting in morning lows on Sunday in the middle 30s across the area.

-Tomorrow will be a warm and sunny day across the South Plains.
-Highs will be a good 8-12 degrees above average, topping out in the lower to middle 60s.
-Winds will be out of the west around 8-12 MPH.
-Overnight, stronger winds will prevent us from cooling off too much, with lows only falling into the middle and upper 30s.
+Sunday will be another above-average day across the South Plains.
+High temperatures will top out in the upper 50s and lower 60s under a sunny sky.
+Winds will gust out of the northeast close to 20 MPH at times.
+This will help cool us off overnight, dropping temperatures into the lower 30s.

-Sunday will be another sun filled day.
-Winds will shift to the northeast around 12-18 MPH, bringing our highs down into the upper 50s.
-Overnight lows will be colder thanks to northerly winds on Sunday night, falling into the lower 30s and upper 20s.
+Temperatures will be close to average on both Monday and Tuesday, as highs top out in the middle 50s.
+We will have a mostly sunny sky around for both days.
+On Monday, winds will be breezy out of the northeast, gusting over 30 MPH at times.
+Temperatures will fall into the upper 10s and lower 20s Monday night.
+On Tuesday, winds will shift to the southwest.
+This will keep our temperatures in the lower and middle 30s Tuesday night.

-Next week will be a fairly seasonal week.
-Highs will be right around average on Monday and Tuesday.
-A mostly sunny sky will remain across the region.
-Winds will decrease Monday into Tuesday.
-Once Wednesday rolls around, temperatures will warm back into the upper 50s and lower 60s.
-Winds will gust over 40 MPH at times Wednesday and Thursday.
-This will keep our highs well above average.
+Winds really begin to pick up on Wednesday, lasting into Thursday afternoon.
+At times, winds will gust over 40 MPH out of the west-southwest.
+This will also help our temperatures rise back above average, topping out in the lower to middle 60s on both days.
+Wednesday night will be mild, with lows in the upper 30s.
+Thursday night, a strong cold front will begin to move into the region.
+This will cause temperatures to fall pretty quickly, leaving us with lows in the upper 20s and lower 30s for Friday morning.

 -Jacob